hrlclem/shopping-cart/README.md

-# Shopping Card for BestStore
+# Shopping Cart for BestStore
 ## Introduction
 🛒 Shopping cart for BestStore is a new project following The Odin Project cursus.
 The aim is to practice React.js, router and fetching API.
 The API used was [https://dummyjson.com/](https://dummyjson.com/).